mockoon/mockoon.com/content/blog/seven-years-2024-retrospective.md

 ## Mockoon Cloud and the path to sustainability

-What kept us exceptionally busy in 2023 and 2024 was the development of Mockoon Cloud.
+What kept us exceptionally busy in 2023 and 2024 was the **development of Mockoon Cloud**.

 When [Mockoon was selected for the GitHub Accelerator program in 2023](/blog/github-accelerator/), we had the opportunity to work with the GitHub team and learn a lot about building a sustainable open-source project.
 Long story short, it's really hard!

-We explored this a bit in a [previous blog post](/blog/our-commitment-open-source-community/) which was the occasion to reflect on the sustainability of the project and reiterate our commitment to the open-source community.
+We explored this a bit in a [previous blog post](/blog/our-commitment-open-source-community/) which was the occasion to reflect on the **sustainability of the project** and reiterate our commitment to the open-source community.

-Based on the users' feedback, our own experience, and observations of other open-source projects, we decided to build a SaaS to complement the open-source project.
+Based on the users' feedback, our own experience, and observations of other open-source projects, we decided to **build a SaaS to complement the open-source project**.
 The goal was to provide advanced features for teams and companies that need more than what the open-source project can offer while keeping the open-source project free and open to everyone.

-At the end of 2023, the first major feature was released: the ability to [collaborate in real-time with your team](/blog/data-synchronization-team-collaboration-release/) in the desktop application.
+At the end of 2023, the first major feature was released: the ability to [**collaborate** in real-time with your team](/blog/data-synchronization-team-collaboration-release/) in the desktop application.

 ![#sub#Mockoon Cloud team collaboration](/images/blog/seven-years-2024-retrospective/team-collaboration.png)

-And after months of work, we released earlier this summer, the [first version of our cloud deployment feature](/blog/mock-api-cloud-deployments-release/).
-It allows you to deploy your mock APIs to the cloud and share them with your team with a simple link.
+And after months of work, we released earlier this summer, the [first version of our **cloud deployment** feature](/blog/mock-api-cloud-deployments-release/).
+It allows you to **deploy** your mock APIs to the cloud and **share** them with your team with a simple link.

 ![#sub#Mockoon Cloud deployments](/images/blog/seven-years-2024-retrospective/deploy-environment-management-dialog.png)